 Why these matter?
 Transportation affects every aspect of our daily lives.
 The amount of time we spend in congestion is time spent away from family and friends.
 Tracking travel times across Texas helps identify priority areas for our projects aimed at reducing the amount of time spent in congestion and improving overall reliability.

 What are the results?
-The congestion and reliability indexes all remained stable from 2018 to 2019.
+The congestion and reliability indices all decreased in 2020.

 Description: Number of miles traveled by vehicles (passenger and commercial truck) on Texas roadways.